arcsidian/XivVoices/README.md

 ## Support This Project

-Running the server as well as the framework that helps create new unique voices for XIVV has demanding costs
+Running the server as well as the framework that helps create new unique voices for XIVV has demanding costs.

 All donations go towards the development of this project.